 Growing up in our first family we learn to adapt in certain ways.
 We can bring this perspective with us as we make our way in the world.
 This is neither good nor bad; just information we can work with.
 Often, it’s certain beliefs and fears that we hold that keep us from taking steps that might lead to growth.
 Amazingly, discovering and naming what scares us the most can be the key to lasting change.
 We all want to be seen and loved for who we are.
 We don’t want to feel stuck or worried or stressed.

 My practice offers counseling and support for:

 - interfaith couples

 - parents and families and their transgender/gender questioning children, teens and young adults

 - counseling and coaching for psychotherapists

 I also consult with parents and families who may have concerns or need help connecting with their child/teen or young adult.
 Adults also consult with me for help making sense of their relationships with their own parents.
 As an individual, couple and family systems therapist I specialize in transitions across the life cycle.

-In the Fall of 2008, I founded and became the moderator of a group for DC area clinicians — who are also parents — called DCTherapistMoms to fill the need for support for this vital community.
-DCTM is constantly growing as it offers a professional and supportive space for its more than 450 members.
-Referrals, practice questions, and support are exchanged online everyday.
-We DCTM’ers also meet in person for peer supervision, learning, mentoring, and social events.
-It has been tremendously rewarding and inspiring to help DCTM evolve.
+In the Fall of 2008, I founded a group for DC area clinicians — who are also parents — called DCTherapistMoms to fill the need for support for this vital community.
+Over the years, DCTM grew as it offered a professional and supportive space for its more than 1000 members and is now known as DCTherapistConnect.
+My other professional memberships include the National Association of Social Workers, the Greater Washington Society for Clinical Social Work (Board Member, Editor of quarterly newsletter) and Postpartum Support International.

-Are you ready for a change?
-Setting up your first appointment is easy.
+I believe that we are all doing the best we can and that sometimes we just need a little help.
+Let’s talk about how I can help you.
 Just call/text me at 202-215-2790 or email me at JKogan@Jennifer Kogan.com.
 You can also contact me here.
 If you are in need of a referral, I am very happy to connect you to the resources you need.